 Our History

-Then, in the early 1970s, a third generation took charge as W. Galen Weston successfully
+In the early 1970s, a third generation took charge as W. Galen Weston successfully consolidated the large conglomerate, reinventing Loblaw in the process and transforming it into Canada’s largest grocery chain and George Weston’s largest asset.

 Baker’s Apprentice